Abatement: A reduction (of rent).

 Default Judgment: A judgment against the respondent as a result of his or her failure to appear or submit papers at an appointed time during the case.

-DHCR: New York State Division of Housing and Community Renewal, a New York State administrative agency which regulates residential housing subject to rent stabilization and rent control.
+HCR: (Homes and Community Renewal) A New York State administrative agency which regulates residential housing subject to rent stabilization and rent control (formerly DHCR: New York State Division of Housing and Community Renewal).

 DRIE: The Disability Rent Increase Exemption program protects tenants in rent stabilized apartments who have disabilities from being priced out of their apartments as rents increase by ‘locking in’ the rent when a tenant applied for the program.